by-covid/gtn/docs/ro-crate-in-python/index.md

 input_data = crate.add_file("http://example.org/exp_data.zip")
 ```

-By default the file won't be downloaded, and will be referenced by its URI in the serialized crate:
+By default the file won't be downloaded, and will be referenced by its URI in `ro-crate-metadata.json`:

 ```json
 {